Thule Greenland Travel Guide

 Thoughtful and respectful conduct makes a positive donation to your visit and the local community.

-Qaanaaq Airport offers core services, suitable for its remote nature.
+Qaanaaq Airport offers core services, suitable for its untouched nature.
 Passenger facilities focus on functionality.

 Qaanaaq Airport does not have airport lounges.
-Passenger amenities are limited to a small waiting area.
+Passenger amenities are only for a small waiting area.

-Arctic flights sometimes experience delays or cancellations due to weather.
+Arctic flights sometimes experience delays or cancellations owing to weather conditions.
 Passenger rights for compensation might apply depending on the situation and airline policy.

-Immigration procedures for Greenland occur upon arrival in Kangerlussuaq or Nuuk from international flights.
+Immigration procedures for Greenland occur on arriving in Kangerlussuaq or Nuuk from international flights.
 Qaanaaq Airport serves domestic routes.

 Qaanaaq Airport offers basic baggage handling.
 Large or specialized luggage might need pre-arrangement with Air Greenland.